Kathy is a freelance writer who loves volunteering in her free time. She has over 15 years of fundraising experience with local charities.

 Zumba fundraising events are winning rave reviews from participants and the supported organizations alike.

 Whether you're a Zumba instructor looking for ways to give back to a cause that's important to you, or a non-profit group or team looking for new fundraising ideas, planning a Zumba fundraiser may be the perfect solution.

-Compared to other fundraising events, Zumba fundraisers can be quite easy to organize and are a fun way to raise much-needed funds.
+Compared to other fundraising events, these fundraisers can be quite easy and fun to organize.

-The basic premise of a Zumba fundraiser is a group Zumba class, or party as it is sometimes called, with money raised going to support a particular cause, charity or organization.
-Participants pay money to participate in the event, which can last for an hour, or longer in the case of zumbathon.
+The basic premise of a Zumba fundraiser is a group class (or "party," as it is sometimes called) with money raised going to support a particular cause, charity, or organization.
+Participants pay money to participate in the event, which can last for an hour, or longer in the case of a Zumbathon.

-Zumba Fitness's official cause is breast cancer, with thousands of Party-in-Pink fundraising events held to-date by various Zumba instructors and clubs to support the Susan G Komen For the Cure.
-However, it is possible to hold a Zumba fundraiser to support virtually any charity, group or cause.
+Zumba Fitness's official cause is breast cancer, with thousands of Party-in-Pink fundraising events held to date by various instructors and clubs to support the Susan G. Komen For the Cure.
+However, it is possible to hold a Zumba fundraiser to support virtually any charity, group, or cause.

 Benefits of a Zumba Fundraiser

-There are many reasons to hold a zumba fundraising event, including:
+There are many reasons to hold this kind of fundraising event, including: